 You may chew with your composite fillings as soon as the anesthetic completely wears off.
 Composite fillings are fully set when you leave the office.

-If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please call our office at Prosthetic Dentistry of Washington D.C.
-Phone Number 202-244-2101.
+If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please call Prosthetic Dentistry of Washington D.C. at 202-244-2101.